DSSGxUK/bmwi/documentation/docs/steps/data_prep.md

 - **structural** data are in **long**-format **csv** files, where each row is a record of one kreis, and each column is one variable

-- both assumes to have at least a column containing the kreis-level area code ("")
+- both assumes to have one column containing the kreis-level area code `ags5` ("amtlicher gemeindeschlüssel")

-## Exporting excel worksheets
+## Time-series data excel workbook

 ### Error Handling